Cycling to work

 Save tax by cycling to work

 Cycling is becoming more popular as a method of getting to work and for almost 20 years the government have been rewarding cyclists with the Cycle To Work Scheme.

 The Cycle To Work scheme is an employee benefit that saves you 26-40% on a bike and accessories.
 You pay nothing upfront, and the payments are taken tax efficiently from your salary by your employer (through Salary Sacrifice).
 This means that it is NOT a benefit in kind!

 Why cycle to work?

 Still not convinced?
 How about the monetary side of things?
-Cycling to work on average costs 10-20p per mile if you include depreciation of the bike, breakdown cover and a full annual service whereas using a car will likely cost 30-40p per mile assuming it’s a small/cheap car that will do 40mpg.
+Cycling to work on average costs 10-20p per mile if you include depreciation of the bike, breakdown cover and a full annual service whereas using a car will likely cost 30-40p per mile (or more, with the current petrol prices!) assuming it’s a small/cheap car that will do 40mpg.
 That’s a huge saving before you even consider the costs of parking, congestion charges, cleaning etc.

 If the bike costs less than £1,000 you can set up and run your own salary sacrifice scheme, or there are Cycle to Work scheme providers who can run a scheme for you.
 This last option it more efficient for most employers.